JustinClarkHydrologist/Polygon_3D_Solids_Maker/README.md

 Generate 3D solids from 2D polygon GIS features.

-Use this lightweight Python tool to convert 2D polygons into 3D objects using specified top and bottom elevations.
+You can use this lightweight Python tool to convert 2D polygons into 3D objects using specified top and bottom elevations.

 Designed to work with shapefiles and geopackages.